25 July, 2019

 This part can be best summed up by: “do great things and don’t hesitate to let the world know.”
 This can include just about anything that your potential employees could find attractive – from creating a great office, through financial incentives, rewards, bonuses and challenging projects.
 You can learn more about it from one of our previous articles on how to acquire and retain developers.

-How to find a PHP programmer – outbound methods
+How to find a PHP developer – outbound methods

 When we do outbound outreach, we initiate the conversation with our prospects.
 Here are some of the most popular inbound methods when it comes to recruiting PHP developers.